Georgetown

 Project Details

-EPMs 27805, 27811, 27812 & EPMa 27847, 28114, 28120 – ActivEX 100%
+EPMs 27805, 27811, 27812, 28277, 28417, 28120 – ActivEX 100%

 The Etheridge Province in the region between Georgetown and Gilberton is comprised of variably metamorphosed and deformed sedimentary and volcanic rocks of Palaeo- to Mesoproterozoic age, intruded by Mesoproterozoic granitoids.
 The eastern margin is in faulted contact with the Palaeozoic Hodgkinson and Broken River provinces of the Tasman Orogen.
-Within the project area the dominant rocks are clastic and carbonate sediments that have been intruded by a mafic dyke swarm (Cobold Dolerite).
+Within the project area the dominant rocks are clastic and carbonate sediments that have been intruded by a mafic dyke swarm (Cobbold Dolerite).

 Through the study of Geological Site Observation Database (Published by Geological Survey of Queensland), the Company identified a historic lithium prospect (Buchanan) to the NW and historic tantalum prospects to the west of EPM 27812.
 The metallogenic camp labelled Glenrowan extends from EPM 27812 north east towards the Buchannan’s Lithium/Tantalum Prospect and includes a suite of felsic intrusives.